mattppal/blog/src/content/blog/what-is-delta.md

 ![Great Scott](/posts/what-is-delta/great-scott.gif)

-<center><figcaption>True story, I had a professor that went by Doc Brown and researched plasma. 👀</figcaption></center>
+<center><figcaption>I had a professor in college that <i>also</i> went by Doc Brown and researched plasma. 👀 🥽</figcaption></center>

-⏰ Easily the _coolest sounding_ feature of Delta, time travel allows us to query older snapshots of tables using stored metadata (up to 30 days, by default).
+Easily the _coolest sounding_ feature of Delta, time travel ⏰ allows us to query older snapshots of tables using stored metadata (up to 30 days, by default).

 I think the most obvious application is disaster recovery, but as a former analyst, getting questions like "why did this number change," or "why doesn't this number equal this number" was an \*ahem\* unfortunate part of my job.

-Being able to query tables at various states in time would be _huge_ for debugging purposes and fixing data errors.
+Being able to query tables at various states is _huge_ for debugging purposes and triaging data errors.

-Time travel many other uses as well:
+Time travel has many other uses as well:

 - An improved snapshot— you can use time travel to backfill missed snapshots (up to 30 days), unlike `dbt snapshot`.
 - Complex temporal queries.